ecmwf/metview-docs/docs/confluence/layout_in_metview.rst

 **Download**

-The download for this session is contained on the page `Analysis Views <https://confluence.ecmwf.int/display/METV/Analysis+Views>`_.
+The download for this session is contained on the page :ref:`Analysis Views  <analysis_views>`.

 Plot Layout
 ************